Examination Board: AQA

 The course is made of two components.

-Component One: The study of TWO religions with a focus on Beliefs and Teachings and Practices
+Component One: The study of Christianity and Islam with a focus on Beliefs and Teachings and Practices

 - Religion and relationships

 - Religion and life

 Exam 1: Beliefs, teachings and Practices (Worth 50% of the qualification).

 Each of the two religions chosen is examined by TWO 5-part compulsory questions.
 Exam: 1 hour 45 minutes – 96 marks (plus 5 marks for spelling, grammar and specialist terminology).